 There is no standard distance.
 It depends on the size of the sound source and the sound pressure level.

-Why do some engineers want to use constantly the impractical sound energy quantities,
+Why do some engineers want to use constantly the impractical sound energy sizes,

-such as sound intensity and sound power with the reference sound quantity I0 = 10−12 W/m²
+such as sound intensity and sound power with the reference sound size I0 = 10−12 W/m²

 or P0 = 10−12 W, when applying the human ear?
 For noise control calculations that is all right.